48Club/bnb-48-inscription/README.md

 ### approve

-The sender sets the max number the target wallet is approved to transfer on behalf of it
+The sender sets the max number the `to` wallet is approved to transfer on behalf of the sender

 |tuple|type|mandatory|description|
 |-|-|-|-|